mnku/docs/docs/csharp/tour-of-csharp/classes-and-objects.md

 [!code-csharp[ExpressionExample](../../../samples/snippets/csharp/tour/classes-and-objects/Program.cs#L40-L43)]

 The `Evaluate` method of an `Expression` instance is invoked to evaluate the given expression and produce a `double` value.
-The method takes as an argument a @`Dctionary` that contains variable names (as keys of the entries) and values (as values of the entries).
+The method takes as an argument a `Dictionary` that contains variable names (as keys of the entries) and values (as values of the entries).
 The `Evaluate` method is a `virtual abstract` method, meaning that non-abstract derived classes must override it to provide an actual implementation.

 A `Constant`'s implementation of `Evaluate` simply returns the stored constant.
 A `VariableReference`'s implementation looks up the variable name in the dictionary and returns the resulting value.
 An `Operation`'s implementation first evaluates the left and right operands (by recursively invoking their `Evaluate` methods) and then performs the given arithmetic operation.